ethereum/remix-ide/docs/settings.md

 ![](images/a-settings-ai1.png)

 These settings are primarily for the code completion functions of Remix's AI tool, Solidity Copilot.
-See this [doc page](ai.html) for more information about AI in Remix.
+See this {doc}`doc page </ai>` for more information about AI in Remix.

 There are two settings for Solidity Copilot: